-The Presbyterian Church (U.S.A.) has a 30-year history of support for gun control legislation.
+The Presbyterian Church (U.S.A.) has a long history of support for gun control legislation.
 Beginning in the late 1960s, in response to the assassinations of public leaders, the General Assembly called for “… control [of] the sale and possession of fire arms of all kinds.”(1) In 1976 this statement was reaffirmed, but also specifically worded to “… not cover shotguns and rifles used legitimately by sportsmen …”(2) In 1988 these and other statements supporting gun control were again reaffirmed.

 A fuller statement was approved in 1990.
 In it the General Assembly went on record as: